Easton Conservation Commission

 |Michael Goodman||Member||June 30, 2018|

 Andrea Langhauser, Assistant Planning Director / Environmental Planner

 Mary Guiney, Principal Clerk

 Projects permitted by or currently being reviewed by the Conservation Commission may be viewed online by clicking here.
 Remember to turn off your pop-up blocker to view documents attached to the projects.

 Conservation commissions were established in 1957 under Massachusetts General Law which gave the cities and towns the authority to promote, develop and protect natural resources, including wetlands.
-An integral part of the Easton’s Department of Planning & Community Development, the Conservation Commission administers and enforces state laws and town bylaws affecting wetland resources.
+An integral part of the Easton’s Department of Planning & Economic Development, the Conservation Commission administers and enforces state laws and town bylaws affecting wetland resources.
 The Commission owns and manages over 3,000 acres of open space in Easton and works with individuals and groups concerned with natural resource protection.